cyralinc/terraform-provider-cyral/docs/resources/policy_rule.md

   > 4. If you do not include a hosts block, Cyral does not enforce limits based on the connecting client's host address.

 For more information, see the [Policy Guide](https://cyral.com/docs/policy#the-rules-block-of-a-policy).

+### Reads

+- `rate_limit` - (Optional) Rate Limit specifies the limit of calls that a user can make within a given time period.
+- `rows` - (Required) How many rows can be return by the policy rule.
+Use positive integer numbers to define how many rows.
+If you want to define `any` number of rows, set as `-1`.
+- `data` - (Required) Define which data can be access.
+Use name of data as string to define them.
+If you want to define `any` access, set the data key as `["*"]`.

+### Updates

+- `rate_limit` - (Optional) Rate Limit specifies the limit of calls that a user can make within a given time period.
+- `rows` - (Required) How many rows can be return by the policy rule.
+Use positive integer numbers to define how many rows.
+If you want to define `any` number of rows, set as `-1`.
+- `data` - (Required) Define which data can be access.
+Use name of data as string to define them.
+If you want to define `any` access, set the data key as `["*"]`.

+### Deletes

+- `rate_limit` - (Optional) Rate Limit specifies the limit of calls that a user can make within a given time period.
+- `rows` - (Required) How many rows can be return by the policy rule.
+Use positive integer numbers to define how many rows.
+If you want to define `any` number of rows, set as `-1`.
+- `data` - (Required) Define which data can be access.
+Use name of data as string to define them.
+If you want to define `any` access, set the data key as `["*"]`.

 ## Attribute Reference